Thijmen Goppel: ADO Den Haag

-MVV Maastricht (loan)
+MVV (loan)

 On 2 September 2019, Goppel signed a one-year loan deal with Dutch second division side, MVV Maastricht.

 Roda JC

 In June 2020 he moved to Roda JC Kerkrade.
 He appeared consistently during the season for the club.
 A year after coming to Kerkrade, Goppel wanted to complete a transfer to German 3.
 Liga club SV Wehen Wiesbaden, but according to the player, Roda's asking price was too high.

 Wehen Wiesbaden

-In July 2021, Goppel nonetheless signed for SV Wehen Wiesbaden on a two-year contract.
+In July 2021, Goppel nonetheless signed for Wehen Wiesbaden on a two-year contract.
 He made his debut on 26 July in a 0–0 league draw against SC Freiburg II.
+On 3 September, Goppel scored his first goal for Wiesbaden in a 4–3 away victory in the 3.
+Liga against 1.
+FC Saarbrücken.

+Bali United

+On 28 June 2025, Goppel officially signed for Indonesian club Bali United.